IharSha/timeyourself/README.md

 - To use it just install requirements and run main.py in python.

-- You can download windows version from<a href="https://nofile.io/f/XP9GWVQZKvv/timeyourself.zip">here.</a>Unzip archive and open `TimeYourself.exe`.
+- You can download windows version from <a href="https://nofile.io/f/XP9GWVQZKvv/timeyourself.zip">here</a>, unzip archive and open `TimeYourself.exe`.
 No python needed for this option :)